ZaccWu/ZaccWu.github.io/_pages/about.md

 Hi，I'm **ZIYUE WU**, a Ph.D student in School of Management, Zhejiang University, advised by Professor [Xi Chen](https://person.zju.edu.cn/chenxi/).
 I'm enthusiastic about the interdisciplinary field of Statistics, Machine Learning and Business Studies, and I'm devoted to data-driven managerial practices.

 I recevied my B.S. in Statistics (STATS) and B.M.S. in Information Management and Information Systems (IMIS) in Zhejiang University in 2021.
-My doctoral research direction is social dynamics modeling at present, and my research interests broadly include the following topics:
+Currently I’m working on social dynamics modeling, starting from the practical issues and addressing the important challenges of social network analysis at the methodological and applied levels based on different theoretical perspectives.
+Specifically, my research interests broadly include the following topics:

-- **Methodological Research**: Casual inference in machine learning, Network analysis and graph learning, Time series forecasting, Interpretable machine learning, Bayesian statistics and Bayesian deep learning.
+- **Methodological Research**: Casual inference in machine learning, Graph learning, Time series forecasting, Interpretable machine learning, Bayesian statistics and Bayesian deep learning.
 - **Applied Research**: Social network, Social media, Customer behavior, Precision marketing and product promotion, Financial technology.